-Superfeet designed their Green insoles with a Bio-Mechanical Shape which stabilizes the foot and reduces stress on your feet, ankles, and knees.
+Superfeet designed their Green insoles with a Bio-Mechanical Shape, which stabilizes the foot and reduces stress on your feet, ankles, and knees.
 They added a high-density foam layer to support and cushion your foot, as well.
-They also have closed cell foam, so odor and bacteria isn’t a concern.
+They also have closed-cell foam, a structure that minimizes odor and bacteria.

 Reviewers loved the support that Superfeet Green provided.
 Some said they needed to use shoes that had a deep heel to ensure the best fit, so that’s something to keep in mind.

-Also, when ordering online, make sure you’re ordering the actual Superfeet Green insoles, and not from a knockoff.
+Also, when ordering online, make sure you’re ordering the actual Superfeet Green insoles, and not a knockoff.
 Several reviewers were disappointed after being duped.
-Just make sure you’re careful about your order, so you get a product that helps you.
+Just make sure you’re careful about your order, so you get the product that helps you best.